What is OWhN?

 Despite these concerns, Northeast Oregon also had a number of significant advantages over other rural areas.
-First of all, Umatilla County of which Pendleton is the county seat, had two excellent hospitals (CHI St. Anthony and Good Shepherd) located 30 miles apart that provide good access to the eastern and western portions of the county.
-Secondly, Blue Mountain Community College and University in La Grande and Walla Walla offer a number of health related educational opportunities.
+First of all, Umatilla County of which Pendleton is the county seat, has two excellent hospitals (CHI St. Anthony and Good Shepherd) located 30 miles apart that provide good access to the eastern and western portions of the county.
+Secondly, Blue Mountain Community College and Eastern Oregon University in La Grande and Walla Walla offer a number of health related educational opportunities.
 Third, all of the member organizations of the network had well established working relationships and were willing to collaborate to address regional needs.
 Fourth, many changes were occurring in the nation’s health care system at the same time, the new health network was being established.
 These changes in reimbursement, data collection, outcome measurement all provided additional impetus for the member organizations of the OWhN to begin to work together collaboratively.

 The first meeting of the OWhN network was held in December of 2014.
 During this meeting the six original members of the network agreed to work collaboratively to implement the four goals of the Yellowhawk Rural Health Network Planning grant that had been awarded to YTHC in September of that year.
 The goals of this project were:

 To formally establish a rural health network to serve Umatilla, Union, and Morrow Counties of Oregon, and Walla Wallla County, Washington;

 To implement evidence based practices to improve the quality of health care services in region;

 To plan and develop new services for NE Oregon and SE Washington State that would address existing gaps in service delivery; and

 To complete a strategic plan to address service needs and provider training and develop an approach for long term sustainability of the network.